Hot starts, batch inference, and what's next for Runpod Serverless. Webinar June 25.

 What This Means for You

-If you've previously experienced slow build times when using RunPod's GitHub builder—particularly for larger images—you should see a noticeable improvement.
+If you've previously experienced slow build times when using Runpod's GitHub builder—particularly for larger images—you should see a noticeable improvement.
 No action is required on your end; these optimizations are already live.

 We're Listening